 These photos kindly supplied by Romana’s husband, Charles, give clear evidence of true carrot madness.
-Her collection has now over 2036 carrot pieces and is still growing!
+Her collection has now over 2036 carrots and is still growing!
 Romana runs the famous Armistead Cottage in Rhode Island where you can visit and stay in the Carrot Room.

 Yes you can collect almost anything with a carrot emblem which the World Carrot Museum calls “Carrotabilia”.
 Romana’s extensive collection includes: